Understanding rescue cat behaviour, Louise’s guide

 Scratching.
 While this is a normal part of cat behaviour it can become a nuisance when it’s directed at your furniture or carpets.
 The solution is usually quite simple – get your cat a scratching post and entice them to use it by sprinkling catnip on it.

 Going outside the litter tray.
 This can be a simple issue of the tray being in a location that doesn’t suit your pet, so try moving it to different areas.
-If that doesn’t work it might be that your pet has taken against the size or shape of the tray, so it might be time to swap it for a new one.
+If that doesn’t work it might be that your pet has taken against the size or shape of the tray, so it might be a good idea to try a new one.

 Aggression.
 If your cat is not neutered, this could be the cause of aggressive behaviour.
 Otherwise it might be a reaction to its previous upbringing.
 If it hurts you during play, let it know with a loud noise then walk off.
 It may take time to bond with your rescue cat so patience is key.

 Being overweight.
 If your cat is on the tubby side it might be because it’s used to being sedentary or because it is nervous of playing or going out.
-It’s best to get it checked at All Creatures Healthcare to make sure there are no underlying health issues.
-After that it will probably be a question of patience, perseverance and a recommended weight-loss programme.
+Whilst it’s normally best to get it checked to make sure there are no underlying health issues, certain protocols are in place during the Coronavirus outbreak, so please cll us for advice on the best way forward for your cat.

-Hopefully this has been of use but if your cat is displaying any other odd behaviours it’s best that you get in touch to arrange an appointment with Louise or another of our friendly team to talk further.
+Hopefully this has been of use but if your cat is displaying any other odd behaviours it’s probably best to get in touch to arrange a chat with Louise or another of our friendly team to talk further.